ferllop/backup-script/README.md

 bash /home/backer/backup-script/backup.sh savetheworld.backup /var/www/savetheworld/live savetheworld_database mega:/backups wp-includes,wp-admin,cache,node_modules
 ```

+## About database
+You can skip the database backup using "none" (without the quotes) as the database name.

+# About files
+You can skip the backup of the files using "none" (without the quooootes) as the root directory.

+## About docker
+If your database is into a docker container, the database name has to be "docker#container_name:database_name".

+It's up to you to prepare the container to be accessed securely.

+If the root directory containing the files that you want to backup are into a docker container, you have to mount it into the docker host.

+## About remote
+If you can skip the remote connection using "none" (without the quotes) as the remote name.

 # To restore
 First create and enter inside the directory where you want to put your project files and put there your two backup files.

 To obtain two new desencrypted files: